podcast | February 20, 2017

 Develop personas to document the understanding of the customers.
 Begin with understanding the route to market and what the buyer’s looking to solve.
 Develop the strategic elements of marketing that include compelling and differentiated messaging and positioning.
 Determine the pricing and packaging, and the final step is enabling the field.
 Listen as Phil goes deep into each area required to increase pipeline attribution, customer loyalty, and customer lifetime value through product marketing.

 The root of the product marketing problem often occurs because of weakened product value propositions in messaging and competitive positioning statements.
 This can result in poor win rates and deal sizes.
 Underfunded and understaffed product marketing teams translate to poor enabled sales forces and disappointing revenue performance.
 Hopefully today we discuss how to make sure that that doesn’t happen to you.

-To go deeper with Product Marketing, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Marketing Strategy section and flip to pages 240 – 243 of the PDF.
 If you would like to spend time with me on this topic, visit The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
 A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.

 Over the years, we have been fortunate to speak with inspiring women who are leading the charge in r...